embetrix/pycrypto-helper/README.md

 ### `crypto_helper.cms_sign(key_desc, cert, data, pin)`

-Signs the given data using the specified key.
+Signs using CMS the given data using the specified key and certificate.

 - `key_desc`: A string describing the key (key file in pem format or pkcs11 uri).
 - `cert`: The certificate file in pem format.